-Traders are entitled to an option not extended to investors: the usage of the mark-to-market rules.
-To explain, the tax treatment of sales of securities held in connection with a trading business depends on whether a trader has previously made an election under section 475(f) to use the mark-to-market method of accounting.
-If the mark-to-market election was not made, then the gains and losses from sales of securities are treated as capital gains and losses that must be reported on Form 1040, Schedule D (PDF).
+Traders can choose to use the mark-to-market rules, investors cannot.
+If a trader does not make a valid mark-to-market election under section 475(f), then he or she must treat the gains and losses from sales of securities as capital gains and losses and report the sales on Form 1040, Schedule D (PDF), Capital Gains and Losses and on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets, as appropriate.
 When reporting on Schedule D, both the limitations on capital losses and the wash sales rules continue to apply.
-However, if the mark-to-market election was timely made, then the gains and losses from sales of securities are treated as ordinary gains and losses (except for securities held for investment - see above) that must be reported on Part II of Form 4797 (PDF), Sales of Business Property.
-Further, neither the limitations on capital losses nor the wash sale rules apply to traders using the mark-to-market method of accounting.
+However, if a trader makes a timely mark-to-market election, then he or she can treat the gains and losses from sales of securities as ordinary gains and losses (except for securities held for investment - see above) that must be reported on Part II of Form 4797 (PDF), Sales of Business Property.
+Neither the limitations on capital losses nor the wash sale rules apply to traders using the mark-to-market method of accounting.

-In general, the mark-to-market election must be made by the due date (not including extensions) of the tax return for the year prior to the year for which the election becomes effective.
-The election is made by attaching a statement either to your income tax return or to a request for an extension of time to file your return.
+In general, a trader must make the mark-to-market election by the due date (not including extensions) of the tax return for the year prior to the year for which the election becomes effective.
+You can make the election by attaching a statement either to your income tax return or to a request for an extension of time to file your return.
 The statement should include the following information:

 - That you are making an election under section 475(f);